Saturday, November 14, 2009

 Neither Sand Nor Sea by Kathleen Kubik: A year of discovery for one woman in this tender romance set in Manhattan, Montauk and the Caribbean. (adults)

-www.kathleenkubik.com, contact Kathy0505@aol.com,
+website: www.kathleenkubik.com, contact Kathy0505@aol.com,

 price: $15